 Red Curry Paste is simply a blend of spices, shallot, garlic, and chilies, and generally available in the Asian foods section of most major grocery stores.
 It adds flavor to this Thai chicken soup, of course.
 But, it also adds tremendous depth and umami.

 Like the coconut milk, I generally like Thai Kitchen's Red Curry Paste because it's spicy without going overboard.
-I prefer to safe the spicy overload for the chili garlic sauce, my all time favorite fiery garnish.

 This recipe also calls for Thai seasoning blend, which I know is kind of vague.
 But, here's the thing: Pretty much any Thai seasoning will work.
 Often, I mix up my own Thai Seasoning Blend, especially if I already have all the ingredients on hand.